husthang/opentempo-pickship/README.md

 - There is a free open-source Java constraint solver with bin packing examples.
 See http://optaplanner.org.
 - "the first fit algorithm provides a fast but often non-optimal solution, involving placing each item into the first bin in which it will fit.
 It requires Θ(n log n) time, where n is the number of elements to be packed.
 The algorithm can be made much more effective by first sorting the list of elements into decreasing order (sometimes known as the first-fit decreasing algorithm), although this still does not guarantee an optimal solution, and for longer lists may increase the running time of the algorithm.
 It is known, however, that there always exists at least one ordering of items that allows first-fit to produce an optimal solution."

-One potential advantage of first-fit (descending) is that one can explain it such that another person can imagine how it would be done and how sensible it seems.
+One potential advantage of first-fit (descending) is that one can explain it such that another person can imagine how it would be done.
+It seems sensible.
 Also, I imagine that it could be efficiently implemented by humans.

 Here is a bin-packing example application, using Optaplanner: http://docs.jboss.org/drools/release/6.0.1.Final/optaplanner-docs/html_single/index.html#cloudBalancingTutorial

-For the purposes of this exercise, I think implementing a "first fit descending" will pack well enough and demonstrate my ability to code an algorithm.
+For the purposes of this exercise, I think "first fit descending" will pack boxes well enough and demonstrate my ability to code an algorithm.
 The program design should be modular enough that an external library, such as Optaplanner, or a more accurate algorithm from http://www.or.deis.unibo.it/kp/Chapter8.pdf could be used.

 Note that for small orders, a brute-force algorithm could be fast enough.
 I imagine in a production system, one might have a system that produces optimal fits for small orders and approximate ones for larger orders.